magit/magit/.github/ISSUE_TEMPLATE/bug_report.md

 The reason why this might fix the issue is that updating a package does not cause the old version to be unloaded, so you might end up with a franken-version; a mixture of parts of the old and new version being loaded at the same time.
 Worse it is possible for the old version to leak into the byte-code of the new version, which is why reinstalling might help.

-Please explain
+Please explain,
+    (0) without using these lines as headings,
-    (1) what behavior you expected
+    (1) what behavior you expected,
-    (2) what behavior you observed
+    (2) what behavior you observed,
     (3) and how we can reproduce the issue.

 Please include a backtrace in your report.
 In most cases doing: